tegin/medical-fhir/medical_clinical_condition/README.rst

 #.
 Go to 'Medical / Terminologies / Clinical Finding Codes'
 #.
 Click 'Create'.
 #.
 Provide a name and (if desired) a description and a Sct Code.
+You can also select if this finding should create a warning.
 #.
 Click 'Save'.
 #.
-Go to 'Medical / Administration / Patients'
+Go to 'Medical / Terminologies / Allergy Substance Codes'
 #.
+Click 'Create'.
+#.
+Provide a name and (if desired) a description and a Sct Code.
+You can also select if this substance should create a warning.
+#.
+Click 'Save'.
+#.
+Go to 'Medical / Administration / Patients' or to 'Medical / Administration / Encounters'
-Select a patient and create a condition or an allergy.
+#.
+Select a patient/encounter and create a condition or an allergy.
+#.
+You can view conditions, allergies and warnings from encounter or patient through smart buttons.

 .. image:: https://odoo-community.org/website/image/ir.attachment/5784_f2813bd/datas
    :alt: Try me on Runbot